-- S&P Global Ratings assigned its 'AA-' long-term rating to Rural Water Financing Agency's (RWFA) \$2.97 million series 2024B public projects revenue bonds (flexible term program). - At the same time, we affirmed our 'AA-' rating on RWFA's bonds outstanding, which were initially issued by Kentucky Rural Water Finance Corp.
-(KRWFC) and were assigned in 2023 to the RWFA by the KRWFC. - · The outlook is stable.
+- S&P Global Ratings assigned its 'AA-' long-term rating to the Rural Water Financing Agency (RWFA), Ky.'s \$54.250 million series 2025C and \$23.065 million series 2025 D public projects revenue bonds (flexible term program). - At the same time, we affirmed our 'AA-' rating on RWFA's bonds outstanding, and on RWFA's bonds outstanding that were initially issued by Kentucky Rural Water Finance Corp.
+(KRWFC) and were assigned in 2023 to the RWFA by the KRWFC. - The outlook is stable.